Skip to main content

 ASIC does not use AI in any manner that allows direct interaction with the public or significantly impacts the public, without human oversight or involvement.

-ASIC currently has governance structures in place and is developing others.
-We are also building workforce capability.
+ASIC has governance structures and processes in place and is continuously developing these in alignment with whole-government initiatives.
 For example:

-We are participating in whole-of-government initiatives to develop an AI assurance framework comprising AI controls, measurement and assessment, monitoring and reporting, roles and responsibilities.
+We are participating in whole-of-government initiatives to develop an AI assurance process comprising of AI controls, measurement and assessment, monitoring and reporting, roles and responsibilities.

 AI board